 Do I need general anaesthesia for hernia surgery?

-Mr. Moorthy prefers general anaesthesia as the operations are short and there is no discomfort to the patient during surgery.
-However, groin hernias can be operated under local anaesthesia.
-Abdominal hernias usually need general anaesthesia.
+Mr. Moorthy prefers local anaesthesia for the simple groin and abdominal wall hernias.
+More complex incisional hernias need general anaesthesia.
 General anaesthesia is always needed for laparoscopic surgery.

 How long do I need off work?

-Many people who do desk-based jobs can return to work in 2-3 days if they can travel to work safely using local transportation.
+This depends on the type of hernia.
+Many people who do desk-based jobs can return to work in 2-3 days, after simple groin and abdominal wall hernia surgery, if they can travel to work safely using local transportation.
+Patients who have undergone incisional hernia surgery may need unto 4 weeks off work depending on the size of the hernia and whether they underwent open or laparoscopic surgery.
 Patients should refrain from driving for at least a week after surgery.
-Time off work maybe longer with open surgery as compared to laparoscopic surgery.

 When can I start exercising after hernia surgery?